Helpful Hints for Providers: Filing Claims for CHAMPVA

 Here are eight tips that will help speed the accurate and timely payment of your claim:

-- Ensure that all patient information is correct—legal name (no nicknames), correct address, SSN and DOB.
+- Ensure all patient information is correct—legal name (no nicknames), correct address, SSN and DOB.

-- Any attachments submitted with the claim must clearly show patient information that matches the information on the claim.
+- Any attachments submitted with the claim must clearly show patient information matching the information on the claim.

 - Please avoid marking text with highlighters; they can obscure, distort, or completely black out text images.